-Section E. Committees (Sports)
+Section E. Sports Committee Composition and Voting

-- 1. Committee members other than the Committee on Eligibility may, but need not, be members of the Board of Control. - Each CIAC sport committee that conducts state tournaments or meets shall include one or more athletic directors and/or coaches.
-Voting members of committees shall be appointed by the CIAC Board of Control executive committee and shall consist of administrators of CAS member schools and one delegate per sport tournament classification as recommended by the Connecticut High School Coaches Association.
-There will be a limit of two terms of four years each for each coach and athletic director representative.
-Rotation of terms shall be staggered, where possible, for the purpose of maintaining continuity of purpose.
+- 1. Committee members other than the Committee on Eligibility may, but need not be, members of the Board of Control. - 2.
+Each CIAC sport committee that conducts state tournaments or meets shall include the following voting members as appointed by the CIAC Board of Control: - a.
+School administrators of CAS - b.
+Two athletic directors appointed by the Connecticut Association of Athletic Directors (CAAD). - c.
+One delegate from each tournament classification as recommended by the Connecticut High School Coaches Association (CHSCA). - d.
+One official as appointed by the governing board for the respective sport.

+There is a limit of two terms of four years for each appointed coach.
+Rotation of terms shall be staggered, where possible, for the purpose of maintaining a continuity of purpose.

-It is preferred that coach and athletic director members of CIAC sports committees serve a specific tournament role such as a tournament director, assistant tournament director, coordinator of officials or other role that serves a particular tournament responsibility.
+It is preferred that coach and athletic director members of CIAC sports committees serve a specific tournament role; e.g. tournament director, assistant tournament director, coordinator of officials or another role that would serve a particular tournament responsibility.

-Each sports committee will be allowed to appoint one additional non-voting member as recommended by the CHSCA and one additional non-voting member as recommended by the CAAD whose term may not exceed ten continuous years of service.
-Exception to the ten-year term limit may be granted if approved by the CIAC, CHSCA and CAAD.
+Each sports committee will be allowed to appoint one additional non-voting ex officio member as recommended by the CHSCA.
+Those terms may not exceed ten continuous years of service.
+Exceptions to the ten-year time limit may be granted if approved by the CIAC, CHSCA and CAAD.

-An annual review of CIAC sport committee rosters and committee performance will be conducted collaboratively by the CIAC, CHSCA and CAAD.
+An Annual review of CIAC sports committee rosters and committee performance will be conducted collaboratively by the CIAC, CHSCA and CAAD.

-3. The committee in charge of each sport shall recommend in writing the limitations for each interscholastic sport.
-All such recommendations are to be submitted to the Season Limitation Committee for approval at the end of each sport season.
+3. The committee in charge of each sport may recommend in writing the weekly and season limitations for that sport.
+All such recommendations are to be submitted to the Seasons Limitations Committee and the CIAC Board of Control for approval at the end-of-season for each respective sport.

-These limitations are to include:
+Recommended limitations are to include:

-- the opening date of practice; - the minimum number of practice days that are required prior to the first interscholastic contest; - the maximum number of games that may be scheduled and played per week exclusive of postponed games, games played in CIAC-sponsored tournaments and one league playoff game.
-(Note: a maximum of one league playoff game may be excluded from the weekly limitations per season.
-See 4.0 Athletic Administration) - the maximum number of games that may be scheduled and played per season, exclusive of games played with alumni (one per season), games in CIAC-sponsored tournaments, and league sponsored and administered playoff games;
+- The opening day of practice. - The minimum number of practice days that are required prior to the first interscholastic contest. - The maximum number of games that may be played per week exclusive of postponed games, games played in CIAC sponsored tournaments and one league playoff game.
+(Note: a maximum of one league playoff contest may be excluded from the weekly limitations per season.
+See 4.0 Athletic Administration) (Subject to change)